luisosorio3214/Machine-Learning-Project-R/Airline Statisfaction Analysis/Airline_Passenger_Satisfaction.md

     ## The Specificity is: 0.8370357

-The accuracy of the Logistic Regression model with only the significant predictors is 87.5%.
+The accuracy of the Logistic Regression model that was trained with the significant predictors was 87.5%.
 However, observing other metrics such as sensitivity and specificity we can see that the model had a higher sensitivity rate compared to the specificity rate.
 This is due to the imbalanced classes in our satisfaction response variable.
 Recall, we had more neutral/dissatisfied passengers in our data set, which explains why our sensitivity rate is greater.
 Our model learned the neutral/dissatisfied passengers better than satisfied passengers.
-If we want to accurately determine a satsified passeneger we might want to increase the specificity rate.
+If we want to accurately determine a satisfied passenger we might want to increase the specificity rate.

 ``` r